themoonisacheese/2bored2wait/README.md

 2. Download this repository with the green button (top right of this page).
 If you downloaded it as zip, unzip it. or if you are cloning the repository from the commandline, use `git clone --recursive https://github.com/surprisejedi/2lazy2wait`
 3. Open a terminal and navigate to the folder you downloaded it
-4. Run `npm install`
+4. Run the command `npm install && cd 2boredwait && npm install`
-5. Change directory to 2b2w/
-6. Run `npm install`
-7. Inside the directory 2b2w/ copy secrets.json.example and name it secrets.json.
+7. Inside the directory 2bored2wait/ copy secrets.json.example and name it secrets.json.
 Fill out your minecraft information in the file.
 Note that you must use your email adress and not your minecraft username.
 8. If you so wish, edit the configuration in config.json.
 (On Linux ports below 1024, including port 80, require you to run the program with administrator rights.)
 9. You need to create a discord bot.
 Follow this tutorial up until the programming part.
 10. In the directory above edit the file auth.json and replace BOT_TOKEN with your bots token